Endless Night (1972 film): Plot

-As construction of the home begins, Greta arrives, announcing she has taken a secretary job in London and begins to slowly infiltrate the couple's new life together.
-Ellie is welcoming of her presence, but Michael dislikes her.
+As construction of the home begins, Greta arrives, announcing she has taken a secretarial job in London and begins to slowly infiltrate the couple's new life together.
+Ellie welcomes of her presence, but Michael dislikes her.
 Frank and the other family members approach Greta with similar scepticism, and wish to distance her from Ellie.
 At the house, Ellie becomes unnerved when she notices Miss Townsend staring at the home from the fields below for hours at a time.
 While Michael attends an auction in the city, Ellie goes missing while out riding her horse.
 Her body is subsequently found in the woods on Gypsy's Acre.
-An autopsy suggests she died of unexpected cardiac arrest, but Michael contests this during the inquest, believing there may be foul play.
-Police attempt to track Miss Townsend but are unable to locate her.
+An autopsy suggests she died of unexpected cardiac arrest, but Michael contests this during the inquest, believing there may have been foul play.
+The police attempt to trace Miss Townsend but are unable to locate her.
 After the inquest, Andrew notifies Michael that Ellie made him the sole beneficiary of her estate, and urges Michael to travel to the United States to tend to Ellie's business dealings there.
 Santonix, meanwhile, dies after a protracted battle with cancer.

 Upon returning to Gypsy's Acre from the United States, Michael witnesses an apparition of Ellie as he approaches the house.
 Upon entering, he and Greta embrace romantically, and begin to have sex—it is revealed the two lovers had conspired all along, preying on Ellie to take her estate: Greta killed her by lacing her allergy medicine with cyanide and bee venom, which stopped her heart.
 Michael and Greta's plans of a lavish life together are swiftly interrupted, however, when they receive an envelope postmarked from New York City—sent by Andrew—containing date-stamped photographs of them together long before Michael had met Ellie, serving as evidence of their conspiracy.
-Michael violently lashes out against Greta, blaming her for the predicament, and murders her in the swimming pool.
+Michael violently lashes out against Greta, blaming her for their predicament, and murders her in the swimming pool.
 This triggers a memory from Michael's childhood, in which he killed his schoolmate by pushing him into a frozen pond and stealing his watch as a memento.

-Michael is interviewed by police as well as Dr. Philpott, a local psychologist, and admits to helping murder Ellie.
-Philpott questions him about Miss Townsend, whom he presumes was paid to frighten Ellie, and then killed by Michael afterward to prevent her from exposing the plot; Michael, however, insists Miss Townsend never existed.
+Michael is interviewed by police and Dr. Philpott, a local psychologist, and admits to helping murder Ellie.
+Philpott questions him about Miss Townsend, whom he presumes was paid to frighten Ellie, and then killed by Michael afterwards to prevent her from exposing the plot; Michael, however, insists Miss Townsend never existed.
 As they question him further, Michael suffers a nervous breakdown, haunted by images related to those he has killed.